CITE: Evaluating Threats

 Evaluations

 The following image shows the Evaluations Administration Page.
-Here, administrators can add, edit, and delete evaluations.
+Here, administrators can add, edit, upload, download, copy, and delete evaluations.

 Add an Evaluation

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add an Evaluation.
+If the exercise administrator grants the appropriate permissions, follow these steps to add an Evaluation.

 Data Format Table